tohuwabohu/puppet-roundcube/README.md

 download additional plugins from the [Roundcube Plugin Repository](http://plugins.roundcube.net/).

 Note: At the moment, the module relies on `git` being installed without explicitly requiring it.
-Git is to checkout several pacakge repositories listed in in Roundcube's `composer.json`.
+Git is to checkout several pacakge repositories listed in Roundcube's `composer.json`.

 To install Roundcube with all defaults simply use